-German pianist Henning Vauth serves as Assistant Professor of Piano and Coordinator of Keyboard Studies at Marshall University (USA).
+German pianist Henning Vauth serves as Associate Professor of Piano and Coordinator of Keyboard Studies at Marshall University (USA).
 A laureate of the Concours Grieg International Competition for Pianists in Norway (Schubert Prize) and the IBLA Grand Prize International Piano Competition in Italy, he has performed at venues in the United States and in Europe, such as Alice Tully Hall, Lincoln Center in New York, the Konzerthaus in Berlin, and Salle Cortot in Paris.

 Henning Vauth’s itinerary in 2013 includes solo recitals, master classes, and lectures at several universities in the US (UNC Chapel Hill, West Liberty University, Marshall University) and in Brazil (UFG in Goiania and UDESC in Florianopolis), the Paris International Summer Sessions, and the Palm Beach Atlantic Piano Festival in Florida (presentation of a lecture/panel discussion on musicians’ health).
 He is a founding member of the Millefiori Trio with American violinist E. Reed Smith and Turkish cellist Solen Dikener and performs frequently in chamber music settings with colleagues on and off campus.

 He has served as a jury member for many competitions (most recently the 2013 Eastern Division MTNA competitions, held in Maryland, USA).
 He is a member of Pi Kappa Lambda (National Music Honor Society) and MTNA (Music Teachers National Association), a board member of West Virginia MTA (Foundation Fund Chair), and a former full-time faculty member at Auburn University.